 Overview: This page contains the latest trade data of Propylene Polymers.
-In 2018, Propylene Polymers were the world's 79th most traded product, with a total trade of $47.1B.
-Between 2017 and 2018 the exports of Propylene Polymers grew by 16.6%, from $40.4B to $47.1B.
+In 2019, Propylene Polymers were the world's 86th most traded product, with a total trade of $44B.
+Between 2018 and 2019 the exports of Propylene Polymers decreased by -6.83%, from $47.3B to $44B.
 Trade in Propylene Polymers represent 0.24% of total world trade.

-Tariffs: In 2018 the average tariff for Propylene Polymers was 4.17%, been the 962 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Propylene Polymers was 4.17%, making it the 962nd lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Propylene Polymers are Bahamas (40.2%), Bermuda (25%), Maldives (19.6%), Brazil (13.5%), and Argentina (13.5%).
 The countries with the lowest tariffs are Angola (0%), Kenya (0%), Mauritius (0%), Rwanda (0%), and Tanzania (0%).